Infinite Canvas - Whiteboarding App

 - Exploring data-structures to partition infinite space

-- Level-of-detail system to maintain performance
+- Level-of-detail system for zoomed-out strokes to maintain performance

 Cross-Platform SwiftUI